scott-griffiths/bitstring/doc/html/_sources/misc.txt

  >>> f = open('newfile', 'wb')
  >>> BitString('0xffee3241fed').tofile(f)

-In exactly the same manner as with :func:`tobytes`, up to seven zero bits will be appended to make the file a whole number of bytes long.
+In exactly the same manner as with :meth:`tobytes`, up to seven zero bits will be appended to make the file a whole number of bytes long.

 ``startswith / endswith``
 ^^^^^^^^^^^^^^^^^^^^^^^^^